Azure-Samples/azure-ml-federated-learning/docs/provisioning/silo_vnet_newstorage.md

 In this tutorial, we're provisioning the resources according to the following schema.
 In this design, the silo is located in a region that is distinct from the Azure ML workspace and the orchestrator storage account.

-If any of that design doesn't fit your requirements, feel free to check out the bicep provisioning scripts and adapt them to your needs.
+If any of that design doesn't fit your requirements, feel free to check out the bicep provisioning script [`vnet_compute_storage_pair.bicep`](/mlops/bicep/modules/resources/vnet_compute_storage_pair.bicep) and adapt it to your needs.
 Also please give us feedback by filing an issue in this repo.

 ![](../pics/vnet_silo_provisioning.png)